btoll/benjamintoll.com/content/post/studying_for_the_lpic1_102_administrative_tasks.md

 The format is *language code* underscore (`_`) *region code* period (`.`) *character encoding*.
 So, in the following example, `en` is the language code, `US` is the region code and [`UTF-8`] is the character encoding.

-`UTF`, of course, is intended to encompass and replace limited character encoding sets like [`ASCII`] (American Standard Code for Information Interchange), which only allow for characters that can fit in 7 bits (the eighth bit was for extended sets, and [just about everybody had their own]).
+`UTF`, of course, is intended to encompass and replace limited character encoding sets like [`ASCII`] (American Standard Code for Information Interchange), which only allow for characters that can fit in 7 bits (the eighth bit was for extended sets, and [just about everybody had their own], even your [Uncle Jack]).

 > The region code follows the [`ISO-3166`] standard.